A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Related work

-Fault injection is a well-researched area in the field of software dependability.
+Software fault injection (SFI) is a well-researched area in the field of software dependability; we refer to Natella et al.'s ~\cite{natella2016assessing} survey about SFI including its concepts, applications and comparisons.
 It is traditionally applied offline to evaluate error-handling capabilities.
 Kanawati et al.~\cite{Ghani:FERRARI} proposed FERRARI, a tool for the validation of dependability properties.
 Han et al.~\cite{Seungjae:DOCTOR} designed DOCTOR, an integrated environment for assessing distributed real-time systems, and Lee et al.~\cite{Hyosoon:SFIDA_a_software_implemented_fault_injection_tool_for_distributed_dependable_applications} proposed SFIDA, a tool to test the dependability of distributed applications on the Linux platform.
 All of these tools are based on injecting hardware-related faults, in a testing setup.
 Montrucchio et al.~\cite{Montrucchio:Fault_injection_in_the_process_descriptor_of_a_Unix-based_operating_system}, Segal et al.~\cite{Barton:Fault_injection_experiments_using_FIAT,Segall:FIAT-fault_injection_based_automated_testing_environment}, Arlat et al.~\cite{Jean:Fault_Injection_for_Dependability_Validation} also presented similar injection techniques for simulating hardware faults.
 Kao et al.\cite{Kao:A_fault_injection_and_monitoring_environment_for_tracing_the_UNIX_system_behavior_under_faults} invented ``FINE'', a fault injection and monitoring tool to inject both hardware-induced software errors and software faults.
+Cotroneo et al. proposed a methodology to assess OpenStack's resilience with respect to software failures using fault injection~\cite{Cotroneo:An_Empirical_Analysis_of_Software_Failures_in_the_OpenStack_Cloud_Computing_Platform}.
+Ghidei~\cite{Ghidei:LDFI_for_actor_based_programs} proposed LDFI-Akka, a tool that employs lineage-driven fault injection for actor-based programs to analyze the weaknesses of Akka programs.
 All those systems are not meant to be used in production, because, in the literature, fault tolerance analysis is done at design or testing time.
 More importantly, it is actually not possible to use them in production out-of-the-box, either because they require the source code or because they impose an unacceptable overhead.
-On the contrary, \chaosmachine is designed for fault injection in production in order to give precious insights of error-handling capabilities in a live setting.
+In contrast, \chaosmachine is designed for fault injection in production in order to give precious insights of error-handling capabilities in a live setting.